Bennoo/mawaku-cli/README.md

 ## Configuration

 Mawaku persists its defaults in a user-level config file (created on first run) via the `mawaku-config` crate.
-The file lives under your platform’s standard config directory (for example `~/Library/Application Support/com.Mawaku/mawaku/config.toml` on macOS).
+The file lives at `~/.mawaku/config.toml`, ensuring the CLI keeps its settings directly under your home directory across operating systems.
 Whenever the CLI has no `--prompt` flag, it falls back to the `default_prompt` stored in that file and prints it to stdout.

 To reset to the built-in default, delete the config file and rerun the CLI; a fresh file will be created with the stock prompt.